 A good coding class for kids, though, is one that incorporates pre-existing interests.
 Maybe those interests include their toy blocks with which they like to tinker, or even video games.

-So with that, here are our recommendations on the best coding classes to consider for your curious kiddo as you homeschool or start to ease your child into an online learning platform.
+So with that, here are our recommendations on the best coding for kids, told through different classes to consider for your curious kiddo as you start to ease your child into an online learning platform.

 These suggestions focus not only on the available coding languages, but also on how kids can go about learning to code—whether that’s with the help of Minecraft, Roblox, or even with programmable coding “toys.”